 Get out and make the most of it

 Sometimes when you’re travel-weary it’s easy to wallow in your loneliness with a book or the TV and hide from the chaos of the culture you happen to be in.
 This is a perfect opportunity to force yourself to get out there and see the sights that you may be tempted to skip.
-Experiencing things that most people don’t get to will remind you how invigorating travel really is -even alone.

 Set out to find things that interest you, such as local museums, markets, or art.
-Experience the culture by trying a local dish you would never dare eat at home.
+Experience the culture by trying a local dish you wouldn’t dare eat at home.
 Interact with the locals.
 Wake up really early to see a sunrise or bask in a sunset.
 Rent a scooter or motorcycle and go exploring on two wheels.
 In short, get out of your comfort zone and remember that you are traveling to experience new cultures and sights, so do it!

 >> Learn how to make the most of your time abroad